InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 Mint an Avastar Prime for a purchaser who has previously deposited funds.
 Invokable only by minter, when contract is not paused.
-This function does not emit an event, but the `AvastarTeleporter` contract will emit a `NewPrime` event.
+This function does not emit an event, but if successful, the `AvastarTeleporter` contract will emit a `NewPrime` event.

 ```solidity
 function purchasePrime(address _purchaser, uint256 _price, uint256 _traits, enum AvastarTypes.Gender _gender, uint8 _ranking) external nonpayable onlyMinter whenNotPaused